15 BEST WALKS IN FRANZ JOSEF – The Ultimate Guide

 Best tours on the South Island

 New Zealand’s South Island is full of adventure, stunning scenery and fun experiences to be made.
-There are few experiences which are an absolute must when you’re traveling New Zealand’s South Island.
+There are few experiences that are an absolute must when you’re traveling New Zealand’s South Island.
 Below a summary of the best tours you can book.

 Check here the best New Zealand South Island tours on GetYourGuide